The top 4 highest paying nursing jobs

-2. Director of nursing education
+2. Dean of nursing

 Love nursing?
 Love teaching?
 This could be the perfect fit for you.
 Nurses in this role are working in a university setting executing the planning and leadership to keep the school's nursing program running smoothly.
-They"re responsible for keeping up with advances and research in the medical field as well as implementing curriculum to best prepare nursing students for the workplace.
+They're responsible for keeping up with advances and research in the medical field as well as implementing curriculum to best prepare nursing students for the workplace.

 3. General nurse practitioner